Book censorship: Ukraine ban on Russian books

 On December 30, 2016, president Petro Poroshenko of Ukraine signed into law a decree that restricts import of books into Ukraine from Russia.
 According to the law, a person can bring at most 10 Russian books without a permit.
 Unauthorized distribution of books from Russia is under a penalty.
 The State Committee for Television and Radio-broadcasting, whose duties include enforcing the information policy in Ukraine, is set in charge of book permits and is to issue bans on books deemed inappropriate which come "from territory of the aggressor state and from the temporarily occupied territory of Ukraine".
 Types of printed matter which require permits include books, brochures, children's books including coloring books, as well as maps, atlases, globes, etc. Each permit is to be entered into the special state register and is valid for at most five years.
 Bans are based on evaluations by a council of experts and may be contested.

 Challenged books

-This graph shows the number of book challenges from 2000 to 2005 and the most popular reasons for the challenges.
+This graph shows the number of book challenges in the USA from 2000 to 2005 and the most popular reasons for the challenges.